wesayhowhigh/docs/docs/plugins/october/http/force-canonical.md

 # Force Canonical

-When enabled, non-www is redirected to www, for  canconcial urls.
+When enabled, non-www is redirected to www, for canonical urls.

 ## Setup